yigitm/Online-Directory/README.md

 ![Project Design](images/responsive-design.svg)

-The goal is to make a mobile first, responsive web site inspiring from the design by Mathew Njuguna and others on Behance.
+The goal is to make a mobile first, responsive web site inspired by the design of Mathew Njuguna and others on Behance.

-You can check the design from this [link](https://www.behance.net/gallery/25563385/PatashuleKE)
+You can check the original design from this [link](https://www.behance.net/gallery/25563385/PatashuleKE)

-This landing page is designed & built with a combination of Bootstrap 4 framework and HTML & CSS features.
+Site pages are designed & built with a combination of Bootstrap 4 framework and HTML & CSS features.

 ## Main Concepts :

 - This project covers the following Bootstrap 4, HTML and CSS3 concepts.
 - Main responsive layout is created with Bootstrap.
 - Except the "footer-top" section; I focused to use Bootstrap 4 CSS classes.
+- CSS styles are sectioned & all styles start with "c" letter refers to custom one.
 - Media Queries are used for reponsive design layout.
 - Fixed, relative, absolute positionings are used for some positioning needs.